 John Rees, Aircraftman 1st Class, 1296970, Royal Air Force Volunteer Reserve.
 John was the son of John and Margaret Rees, of Tenby, and the Husband of Doris May Rees, of Tenby.
 He served in India with the Royal Air Force, and died there on 2 December 1942.
 John was 33 years old, and is buried at Ranchi War Cemetery, India.

 David Ernest Stuart Richards, Aircraftman 2nd Class, 1153338, Royal Air Force Volunteer Reserve.
 David was the son of Thomas H. Richards and Emily Richards, of New Hedges, and served with the Royal Air Force.
-He died on 6 September 1941, during the height of the Battle of Britain, and is buried at Tenby (St. Mary) Church Cemetery.
+He died in Pembrokeshire on 6 September 1941, during the time of the Battle of Britain, and is buried at Tenby (St. Mary) Church Cemetery.
 David was 20 years old.

 William Peter Shand, DFC, Wing Commander (Pilot), 33285, Royal Air Force.
 William was the son of William and Josephine Shand, of Caldy Island.
 On 1 August 1936 Peter passed out from Cranwell, and was granted a commission as Pilot Officer.
 When war broke out Peter was posted to 139 (Jamaica) Squadron, Royal Air Force, which was an elite unit, equipped with the De Havilland Mosquito.On 20 April 1943 Peter took off from RAF Marham, in Norfolk, for a raid on the Dutch coast.
 His Mosquito, Serial DZ386, crashed at Ijsselmeer, killing Peter and his navigator, Christopher Handley.
 William was 27 years old, and is buried alongside Christopher at Wonseradeel (Makkum) Protestant Churchyard, Netherlands.
 William is not commemorated at Tenby.